-I am a Christian, stay at home wife and mama who married my sweetheart when we were both just 16!
-We have 2 grown children that both still live at home with us, and our small family enjoys doing lots of things together.
-We live a simple, peaceful life, and I like to keep busy creating a cosy home where good things to eat and pretty things to look at abound.
+I am Mama Bear, a Christian, stay at home wife and mama who married my sweetheart Papa Bear when we were both just 16!
+We have known each other all our lives and grew up living in a beautiful coastal part of the Northeast of England, not far from Scotland, where we regularly visit.
+We have two grown children whom we homeschooled, and we love spending time together as a family.
+We live a simple, peaceful life, and although I have fibromyalgia which means some days I struggle with pain and severe fatigue, I enjoy creating a cosy home where good things to eat and pretty things to look at abound.
 I love keeping home, cooking, crafting and all kinds of pretty, sparkly things - especially ones I can make myself!
-I also love Taste of Home and Gooseberry Patch cookbooks, Precious Moments and Cherished Teddies figurines, Build-A-Bears, celebrating the seasons, our beloved pet birds, and much more besides! ♥
+I also love Taste of Home and Gooseberry Patch cookbooks, Precious Moments and Cherished Teddies figurines, Build-A-Bears, celebrating the seasons, our 6 beloved pet birds, and much more besides! ♥

 ♥ We're very sorry that there is no option to leave a comment on our blog at the moment.
 We really do appreciate your visits here and would love to be able to take time to "chat" to you in the comments section and get to know you better!
 However, in this season of life our internet time is very limited, so we feel at the moment that it's best to leave this feature closed.
 We do hope you'll understand! ♥